microsoft/fhir-server/docs/BulkImport.md

         }
         ```
     we can make sure this error occured for some resources.
-    3. Solution: As *doesn't support conditional reference* is **by design**, you can only change the source file and remove or change this to a normal reference to slove the problem.
+    3. Solution: As mentioned before, *doesn't support conditional reference* is **by design**, so you can only change the source file and remove it or change it to a normal reference to slove the problem.

 3. storage authentication failed
     1. Behavior: Import operation failed and [Get Status](#get-status) return ```403 Forbidden``` when completed, response body return this content: